 The Burden of More

 Technology has potentially endless scope.
 There always seems to be something more to do, something to optimize, some new functionality to add, some new idea to hunt or some new problem to solve.
 Too rarely do we stop to ask ourselves what the costs and tradeoffs are, or whether something is really worth it.
-So let's do that in this article!
+So let's do that in this article.

 What's wrong with more?

-I have recently discovered the Gemini project, which is basically a protocol and document format similar to the Web with HTTP and HTML.
+I have recently discovered the Gemini project², which is basically a protocol and document format similar to the Web with HTTP and HTML.
 The striking difference is that while the web is unfathomably complex, Gemini aims to have a simple protocol that is easy to implement for coders, as well as a simple text format that is easy to write for users.
 While the web is at a point where it would be practically impossible for even a big, well-funded team of people to write a full-featured web browser from scratch, Gemini aims to be simple enough for a single person to implement a full-featured client in a weekend.

 I think that this is a fantastic idea, because a simpler medium means less work and less time spent for both writers and programmers, while putting the focus back on the content.

-While learning about Gemini, I also came across the project's mailing list and decided to subscribe.
+While learning about Gemini, I also came across the project's mailing list⁴ and decided to subscribe.
 What I did not expect is that most emails there seem to revolve around new feature proposals, which kind of contradicts the project's goal of keeping things simple.
 The suggestions usually sound sensible and harmless, like for example "add italics to enable writers to be more expressive".
 Sounds reasonable, right?
 But what are the consequences of such a simple-sounding feature?
 Why am I saying that it seems contradictory to the project's goal if it's just something so basic?

 Let's consider a syntax like this:

-The last word is *italicised* -> The last word is italicised
+The last word is *italicised*

-To make this work, clients now have to parse every character of a line to check for the asterisks, requiring more complex code.
+To make this work, clients would have to check every character of a line to check for the asterisks, requiring more complex code.
 And what happens if there is only one asterisk instead of two?
 Should everything after the asterisk be italicised?
 Or nothing?
 Or maybe just everything until the end of the line?
 What if the user wrote the asterisk for a different purpose, not for emphasis?
-Do we then also need to implement a way of escaping a character, to make the asterisk invalid?
+Do we then also need to implement a way of escaping⁵ a character, to make the asterisk invalid?
 Then users would have to keep thinking of escaping every asterisk that isn't supposed to make something italic.
 And programmers need to now also deal with implementing an escaping character.

 This example is supposed to illustrate that something that initially seemed so simple and harmless can very quickly snowball into something far more complex for both users and programmers.
 Something that is supposed to make things easier and more convenient suddenly has the opposite effect, making applications more error-prone and giving users more things to worry about.

-I have sunk days (or perhaps even weeks) of time into designing Regrow.Earth.
+I have sunk days (or perhaps even weeks) of time into designing the old version of Regrow.Earth.
 Time that I could have spent actually filling the site with content or spending time with my partner.
 I spent days even just trying to understand the static site generator that is powering this site.
 And then some more days learning to set up a server to make it accessible on the internet.